Sustainable Tourism & Conservation at Wray Valley

 Solar Thermal

-There are 2 banks of 30 evacuated tubes connected to our 300 litre smart hot water tank.
-On a sunny day these heat the circulating water to over 100 degrees, and will heat the 300l of water to over 50 degrees during the day.
+There are two banks of 30 evacuated tubes connected to our 300-litre smart hot water tank.
+On a sunny day, these heat the circulating water to over 100 degrees, which in turn heats the full tank of water to over 50 degrees during the day.

 Smart Hot Water Tank